 - Best 0% Interest Balance Transfer Credit Card with Rewards

-Citi Simplicity® Card: Longest 0% APR on Purchases & Balance Transfers
+Citi Simplicity® Card: Long 0% APR on Purchases & Balance Transfers

-The Citi Simplicity® Card has a very long introductory 0% interest period of 18 months.
-As long as you don’t miss your payments and become delinquent, you can carry a balance without additional interest charges for one-and-a-half years.
-Furthermore, you also get 18 months of 0% APR on balance transfers completed within four months from the date of account opening.
-This can help you pay down any existing debts that you may be carrying on other credit cards.
+The Citi Simplicity® Card is one of our favorite cards because it offers a very long 0% APR intro period of 21 months on balance transfers.
+As long as you don't miss your payments and become delinquent, you can carry a balance without additional interest for over a year and a half.
+The card also offers a 12 month period of 0% intro APR on purchases.
+This can help you finance any large purchases you may have.
+After the intro period, your APR will be will be 15.99% - 25.99%* (Variable).
 However, be aware of the fee for such transactions.
 Balance transfers on the Citi Simplicity® Card cost either $5 or 5% of the amount of each transfer, whichever is greater.

 - No annual fee